nextgis/docs_ngweb/source/annotation.rst

 Annotation.
 What is it?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Annotations are text messages attached to the points, which you can create and display on any :ref:`Web Map <ngcom_webmap_create>`.
+Annotations are text messages attached to the points, which you can create and display on any :ref:`Web Map <ngw_webmap_create>`.
 You can create your own set of annotations for each Web Map.

 Annotation consists of a point and a message attached to this point.